-In discussions of codeine vs hydrocodone, which is the more dangerous drug?
-Before breaking that down, it’s important to understand that both drugs have an abuse potential.
+In discussions of the opioids codeine vs. hydrocodone, which is the more dangerous drug?
+Before breaking that down, it’s important to understand that both drugs have abuse potential.
 This may surprise you if you know that they’re prescription medications.
-However, even medicine that a doctor prescribes carries some risk, and knowing how to properly use it can help you avoid various problems.
+However, even medicine that a doctor prescribes carries some risk, and knowing how to use it properly can help you avoid various problems.

 A Destination of Hope

-At Destinations for Teens in Woodland Hills, California, your son or daughter can get the addiction and mental health treatment he or she needs.
+At Destinations for Teens in Woodland Hills, California, your son or daughter can get the addiction and mental health treatment they need.
 Unlike most other rehab facilities, we exclusively treat adolescents, and this specialized care sets us apart in the addiction treatment field.
+Our services include:

-It doesn’t matter if it’s codeine vs hydrocodone — your family needs help.
-The compassionate and supportive team at Destination for Teens is ready to work with your child and your whole family in order to promote healing and stability.
-Reach out to us today at 877-466-0620 to learn more.
+Opioids are highly addictive.
+Even when individuals receive prescription opioids and follow their doctor’s directions to the letter, addiction can occur.
+Thus, it doesn’t matter if it’s codeine or hydrocodone that someone in your family is abusing or dependent upon; they need help.
+Fortunately, addiction is highly treatable, and Destinations for Teens understands the unique impact and needs of adolescents and young adults.
+The compassionate and supportive team at Destination for Teens is ready to work with your child and your whole family to promote healing and stability.
+Reach out to us today at 877.466.0620 to learn more.